 Though research is still being done to test the effectiveness of acupuncture on peripheral neuropathy, there have been some successful studies.

-In 2007, a pilot study confirmed that acupuncture as an alternative treatment improved symptoms for more neuropathic patients than those receiving traditional medical care.
+In 2007, a confirmed that acupuncture as an alternative treatment improved symptoms for more neuropathic patients than those receiving traditional medical care.